Graded Betti numbers of path ideals of cycles and lines: Graded Betti numbers of path ideals

+where in each line both $\geq$ cannot be $=$ at the same time.
+This is equivalent to

+(note that $\frac{j-i}{t-1}$ from Theorem~\ref{lem:lem15} and Definition~\ref{d:eligible} is an integer) where both $\geq$ cannot be $=$ at the same time in the second line. \end{proof}

-We can now easily derive the projective dimension and regularity of path ideals of lines, which were known before.
-The projective dimension of lines (Part i below) was computed by He and Van Tuyl in~\cite{He2010} using different methods.
-The case $t=2$ is the case of graphs which appears in Jacques~\cite{Jacques2004}.
-Part ii of the following Corollary reproves Theorem~5.3 in~\cite{R.Bouchat2010} which computes the Castelnuovo-Mumford regularity of path ideal of a line.
-The case of cycles was done in~\cite{AF2012}.
+We can now easily derive the projective dimension and regularity of path ideals of paths, which were known before.
+The projective dimension of paths (Part i below) was computed in~\cite{He2010} using different methods.
+The case $t=2$ is the case of graphs which appears in \cite{Jacques2004}.
+Part ii of the following Corollary reproves \cite[Theorem~5.3]{R.Bouchat2010} which computes the Castelnuovo-Mumford regularity of path ideal of a path.
+The case of cycles was done in~\cite{AF2012}. \begin{col}[{\bf Projective dimension and regularity of path ideals of paths}] Let $n$, $t$, $p$ and $d$ be integers such that $n\geq 2$, $2\leq t \leq n$, $n=(t+1)p+d$, where $p\geq 0$, $0\leq d \leq t$.
+Then {\roman{enumi}} \begin{enumerate} \item The projective dimension of the path ideal of a path $L_n$ is given by